Southeastern-Louisiana-University/selu-cmps383-github-bot/Selu383Bot.GithubWebhook/README.md

 * **WebhookSecret** - the github webhook secret for verifying webhook values
 * **AzureServicePrincipalData** - the json service principal data for authentication into the subscription.
 Needs owner over the subscription
 * **LockoutDate** - the ISO 8601 timestamp of when to lock the repo e.g. 2022-08-24T17:00:00.0000000-05:00
+* **ExpoWebhookSecret** - the secret bytes for expo webhooks to call in for build reporting